alcantariel/front-end-engineer/security/README.md

 Clears browsing data (cookies, storage, cache) associated with the requesting website.

-This header is useful for example, during a logout process, in order to ensure that all stored content on the client side like cookies, storage and cache are removed.
+This header is useful for example, during a logout process, to ensure that all stored content on the client-side like cookies, storage and cache is removed.

 <br>